 Another step people take is to look at making sure that they have the best deals on their utilities, such as energy bills, telephone bills and broadband bills.
 Money can often be saved by subscribing to several different services from the same provider, such as by combining TV and phone services.

 Credit cards are often next on the list.
-Changing your credit card provider is a great way of securing cheap or interest free credit for a period of time on your outstanding balance.
+Changing your credit card provider is a great way of securing cheap or interest free credit for a period on your outstanding balance.
 Saving money by transferring your balance to a new credit card company is a fantastic way to save money, but as with all things good, there is a caveat.

-Lots of people are very disciplined; once the balance is transferred to the new company they cut up and dispose of their old card, and close the account.
+Lots of people are very disciplined; once the balance is transferred to the new company they cut up and dispose of their old card and close the account.
 Some however feel compelled to hold on to their old card “just in case” and this is their downfall.

 Some of the people that keep their card in case of emergencies are perfectly capable of putting it away and forgetting about it.
 For a lot of people though, the temptation is too much to bear.
 An empty credit card is to some like having money burning a hole in your pocket.

-Intentions may be good but it is common for the thin end of the wedge to start at something like getting petrol for the car towards the end of the month before your payday.
+Intentions may be good, but it is common for the thin end of the wedge to start at something like getting petrol for the car towards the end of the month before your payday.
 Then it could be to cover a bill to avoid late payment charges, or paying for a new tyre on the car etc.